Story/Interior Illustration: Carlo Zen/Shinobu Shinotsuki

 Content: (please note that content portions of a review may contain spoilers):

-Extras include a map and fold-out illustration in color; appendixes explaining military strategy and history timeline; author afterword; and six black-and-white illustrations.
+Extras include map and fold-out illustration in color; appendixes of the history timeline and rough sketches; author afterword; and six black-and-white illustrations.

 Packaging Grade: A-